icezatoo/poc-keycloak-admin-api/README.md

 ## Usage

-1. Copy .env to .env and set the environment variables.
+1. create the .env and set the environment variables.

    We have the config from keycloak `HOST_KEYCLOAK="localhost"` `REALM="Test"` `CLIENT_ID="test"`
    `CLIENT_SECRET="123231230"`